JustinHoyt/sdl_ios_guides/docs/Displaying Information/Text Images and Buttons/index.md

 All text, images, and soft buttons must be sent as part of a `SDLShow` RPC.

 ### Screen Manager
-The `SDLScreenManager` is a manager (v.
-5.2) created to simplify updating the SDL app's UI.
+The `SDLScreenManager` is a manager (versions 5.2+) created to simplify updating the SDL app's UI.
 The manager handles uploading images and takes care of assigning a unique id to images and soft buttons.
 In addition, you can set a series of static states for each soft button.
-This allows you to easily update the soft button's image and/or text when desired.
+This allows you to easily update the soft button's image and/or text.
 To update the UI, simply give the `SDLScreenManager` the new text, images, and buttons, and sandwich the update between the manager's  `beginUpdates` and ` endUpdatesWithCompletionHandler:` methods.
 Once, `beginUpdates` is called, all screen updates are delayed until `endUpdatesWithCompletionHandler:` is called.

 | SDLScreenManager Parameter Name | Description |
 |:--------------------------------------------|:--------------|